 If your business is based on a mobile service like a dog wash or carpet cleaning, you’re able to travel from town to town.
 Fixing yourself in one location is equivalent to shooting yourself in the foot.
 Creating pages on your website that are tailored to areas that are within your reach is an excellent way to target searches in that area.
 Mentioning region-specific landmarks (parks, malls, tourist attractions) can also help make these pages rank in searches in that area.

 Content referring to local events

 Nothing builds trust like showing that you truly are a local resident.
 Boost your organic search results by writing a short blog about local events, such as a fair or event where your business had a stand.
-Working with local charities and getting involved with the local communities are great ideas, but so is creating website content about these ventures.
+Working with local charities and cooperating with the local communities are great ideas.
+For instance, so is creating website content about these ventures.
 This content will help build trust and also aid your SEO efforts.

 Over to you

 Local SEO marketing is a powerful way to attract potential customers into your store that are ready to buy.
-Whether you have an ecommerce brand, retail brand of physical service, give your business the shot in the arm it needs by implementing the above-localized SEO tips onto your website.
+Whether you have an e-commerce brand, aretail brand of physical service, give your business the shot in the arm it needs by implementing the above-localized SEO tips onto your website.